Leland Hotel (Richmond, Indiana)

-Leland Hotel, also known as the Leland Motor Inn, is a historic hotel building located in Richmond, Wayne County, Indiana.
+Leland Hotel, also known as the Leland Motor Inn, is a historic hotel building located in Richmond, Indiana.
 It was built in 1928, and is a seven-story, U-shaped, Mission Revival style reinforced concrete building sheathed in light brown brick dwelling.
 The building was modernized in the mid-1960s and many of the original details were covered or removed.
 It is the tallest building in Richmond.

 It was listed on the National Register of Historic Places in 1985.